 - An A1c test shows the average amount of sugar in your blood over the past 2 to 3 months.

 Treatment depends on your blood sugar level.
 You may need any of the following:

 - Hypoglycemic medicine helps to decrease the amount of sugar in your blood.
 This medicine helps your body move the sugar to your cells, where it is needed for energy.
-Your caregiver will tell you how often to take this medicine and how long to take it.
+Your healthcare provider will tell you how often to take this medicine and how long to take it.